 Chain Type Chain description a.
-Pick your own Farm => Consumers General characteristics Specific chain for field grown fruits and vegetables.
-It is a type of farm gate marketing strategy where the emphasis is on customers doing the harvesting themselves.
-This type of purchase might be preferred by consumers who like to select fresh, high quality products themselves and buy them at a lower prices.
-This chain is also attractive for farmers experiencing shortage or high costs of labour.
-Cour ntry specifics France rare in France.
-When it is used ld this way.
-There are no Frenc Hungary (most often strawberry an products only through " However, other farmers of In Hungary the "pick your own" approach is often used in several fruit farms (most often strawberry and apple) and these farms are usually selling their products only through "pick your own" minimizing the harvesting cost.
+Pick your own Farm rm => Consumers General characteristics marketing strategy where themselves.
+This type of p select fresh, high quality rown fruits and vegetables.
+It the emphasis is on customer urchase might be preferred by products themselves and attractive for farmers exp s doing the harvesting consumers who like to buy them at a lower Cour ntry specifics France rare in France.
+When it is used Id this way.
+There are no Frenc Hungary (most often strawberry ar products only through " However, other farmers d In Hungary the "pick your own" approach is often used in several fruit farms (most often strawberry and apple) and these farms are usually selling their products only through "pick your own" minimizing the harvesting cost.
 However, other farmers do not like this approach, as unprofessional harvest could damage the plants and the following year's yields.
-Italy by close acquaintances of quantities which make it m instead of the farm workd "picked your own" prod frequently in medium-sized to pick up the produce whi is almost non-existent, except of the farmer.
+Italy by close acquaintances of quantities which make it m instead of the farm worke "picked your own" prod frequently in medium-sized to pick up the produce whi is almost non-existent, except of the farmer.
 Therefore, it ore appropriate that the "custo er.
 Moreover, no money may uce.
-Procurement of this ty d open field operations where " ich will not make it to the mar gain, very little money may e concerns very limited mer" picks the produce, be exchanged for the pe occurs a bit more 'customers" are allowed 'ket because misfit (i.e., Norway farmers offer this to their c and corn.
-Traditionally this as more widespread in former customer especially producers of s was popular for consumers a llso do this as a nice activity ge harvest their own food. of berries (strawberries) s a way to save money, Poland rare, except family members ts.
-There are no such cases in t UK In the UK, there are some small family business farms that offer consumers this option, which strongly promotes local, seasonal and organic / sustainably grown produce.
-Pick your own is not a new concept in the UK and is most common in the horticultural sector, for seasonal fruits.
-It is popular among some consumers, especially as type of family activity at the weekend / summer tourism, but it is not representative of the farming sample.
-Vietnam is often offered for tourists sample use this channel.
-Howe on fruit farms (e.g. strawberry is not common in vegetable fa , rambutan, longan or
+Procurement of this ty d open field operations where " ich will not make it to the mar gain, very little money may e concerns very limited mer" picks the produce, be exchanged for the pe occurs a bit more 'customers" are allowed ket because misfit (i.e., Norway farmers offer this to their c and corn.
+Traditionally this as more widespread in former sustomer especially producers of s was popular for consumers a llso do this as a nice activity ge harvest their own food. of berries (strawberries) s a way to save money, Poland In Poland practically very rare, except family members visiting farms of their relatives, sometimes tourists.
+There are no such cases in the Polish sample.
+UK option, which strongly proproduce.
+Pick your own is the horticultural sector, for small family business farms the motes local, seasonal and organot a new concept in the UK seasonal fruits.
+It is popular a y activity at the weekend / su rming sample. nic / sustainably grown and is most common in mong some consumers, Vietnam n.a.

 Table 11.
-Characteristics of food supply chains analysed in the study
+Characteristics of food supply chains analyzed in the study